Effective field theory with resonant P-wave interaction: Nonlocal -wave potential

 The obvious extension of the $S$-wave potential \eqref{eqn:pdep1s0} to $P$ waves is given by

 where $\Delta > 0$.
 We would like to cast this potential into a Lagrangian.
 Since the $n \alpha$ system is the main application in the paper, it is chosen for presentation.
-With the two-component spinor $n$ (scalar $\alpha$) representing the neutron (alpha) field and a four-component spinor $\Psi$ the auxiliary field for the $n\alpha$ $P_{3/2}$ resonance, we have
+With the two-component spinor $n$ (scalar $\alpha$) representing the neutron ($\alpha$) field and a four-component spinor $\Psi$ the auxiliary field for the $n\alpha$ $P_{3/2}$ resonance, we have

-where $T_a^{i \,s} \equiv \langle 3/2, a | 1, i; 1/2, s\rangle$ are Clebsch-Gordan coefficients, $i$ is the Cartesian index for the spacial unit vector, and $s$ the index for two-component spinors.
-Unlike in previous works employing the auxiliary field, here $\Psi$ does not have a kinetic term, not even at higher orders, and thus does not propagate in time.
-Its coupling to $n \alpha$ is not point-like, instead underpinned by the spacial form-factor function
+where $T_a^{i \,s} \equiv \langle 3/2, a | 1, i; 1/2, s\rangle$ are Clebsch-Gordan coefficients, $i$ is the Cartesian index for the three-dimensional unit vector, and $s$ the index for two-component spinors.
+Unlike in previous works employing the auxiliary field, $\Psi$ does not have a kinetic term, not even at higher orders, and thus does not propagate in time.
+Its coupling to $n \alpha$ is not point-like, instead underpinned by the spatial form-factor function

 $n \alpha$ potentials are defined as Feynman diagrams irreducible by cutting $n \alpha$ intermediate states.
 The nonlocal $n\alpha \Psi$ vertex, combined with the instantaneous $\Psi$ propagator, eventually gives rise to the LO potential~\eqref{eqn:pwaveLO}.